 Beyond the name and logo, I’m not entirely sure what the difference between these two titles is.
 Furthermore, there is also the related title Pinball Dreams, but I’ve not investigated if this game has similar issues. ↩

-Both the CPU and the PPU are contained within the same chip (the LR35902), so it’s hard to say if it’s a rising edge or falling edge without die shots.
+Both the CPU and the PPU are contained within the same chip (labelled as either CPU DMG, CPU MGB, CPU CGB, or CPU AGB depending on the model), so it’s hard to say if it’s a rising edge or falling edge without die shots.
 However, for simplicity I’m describing it as rising edge. ↩

 One example of a level-triggered IRQ is the GXFIFO IRQ on the DS, which occurs when the graphics FIFO gets below a low-water mark.
 Until the FIFO fullness exceeds the low-water mark, an IRQ will always occur, even if the state of the FIFO does not change, after acknowledging the IRQ. ↩